kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-st-pauli.md

 duration: 5:30
 ---

-From the S-Bahn and U-Bahn _Landungsbrücken_ I went through the _Alter Elbpark_, along _Bismarck Denkmal_ to _Millerntorplatz_.
+{{< image src="district/st-pauli-01" alt="Bismarck Denkmal" width="1000" caption="Bismarck Denkmal" >}}

+{{< image src="district/st-pauli-02" alt="Millerntorplatz" width="1000" >}}

 The _Millerntor_ used to be the western of the Hamburg city gates.
 There is the last remaining northern guardhouse, which was built by Carl Ludwig Wimmel.

-{{< image src="district/st-pauli-01" alt="Bismarck Denkmal" width="1000" caption="Bismarck Denkmal" >}}

-{{< image src="district/st-pauli-02" alt="Millerntorplatz" width="1000" >}}

 {{< image src="district/st-pauli-03" alt="Guardhouse at Millerntorplatz" width="1000" caption="Guardhouse at Millerntorplatz" >}}

-I walked through the southern entrance of _Planten un Bloomen_ and walked through the park past the _Museum für Hamburgische Geschichte_.
-The _EisArena_ was closed for renovation.
-Usually you can do roller skating in summer and ice-skating in winter.

-I walked past the _Großen Wallanlagen_, to the left passing Amtsgericht, Municipal Court House and Detention Center over to _Kleinen Wallanlagen_.
-Here you can see the last remnants of the _Wallgraben_.
-Over the moat you can see the _Tropical greenhouses of the Botanical Garden_.

-{{< image src="district/st-pauli-04" alt="Museum for Hamburg History" width="1000" >}}
+{{< image src="district/st-pauli-04" alt="Museum for Hamburg History" width="1000" caption="Museum for Hamburg History" >}}

 {{< image src="district/st-pauli-05" alt="Planten un Bloomen" width="1000">}}